Vitaly Gerasimov: Military career

 Gerasimov fought in the Second Chechen War (1999–2000).
 From 2007 to 2010, he commanded a motor-rifle battalion in the North Caucasus Military District.
 In October 2013, as a colonel, he was assigned as commander of the 15th Separate Motor Rifle Brigade (Peacekeeping).

 He was awarded campaign medals for participating in the Russian annexation of Crimea in 2014, and the Russian military operation in Syria (from 2015).
 In June 2016, he was promoted to the rank of major-general.

 Gerasimov was claimed by Ukrainian authorities to have been killed during the Russian invasion of Ukraine on 7 March 2022 near Kharkiv, along with several other senior Russian officials.
 The Ukrainian defence ministry offered no proof, and US officials and CNN were not able to verify the claim.
 The Netherlands-based open-source intelligence (OSINT) fact-checking group Bellingcat said it had confirmed the death by accessing a Ukrainian intercept of Russian communications, as well as by means of "a Russian source".
 The Guardian newspaper reported on 8 March that the Ukrainian defence department "broadcast what it claimed was a conversation between two Russian FSB officers discussing the death and complaining that their secure communications were no longer functioning inside Ukraine".
 Gerasimov was later seen alive when he was awarded the Order of Alexander Nevsky on 23 May.
+He was later appointed commander of the 36th Combined Arms Army of the Eastern Military District.
+On 10 June 2024, he was introduced to the head of Tatarstan, Rustam Minnikhanov, as the new commander of the Higher Tank Command School in Kazan.